Xandrak/astrodes/README.md

 # astrodes
-Simple Astroids game using Node.js and Phaser.io
+Simple Asteroids game using Node.js and Phaser.io